lighthouse-labs/gitbook-node-chat-tutorial/content/part3/README.md

 Hint: google "html input field maximum length" for a convenient HTML attribute that can be added to yout HTML file.

+## 3. List of Messages

+It would be nice to see the message history on the server anytime you join the chat room.
+Unfortunately, we don't keep/store a message history on the server at all.

+One way to do this is to create an empty [array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) that stores the messages.

+Then, whenever a message is received on the server, it can [push](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push) (append) that message string into the array